-All Director positions are two years with the exception of Treasurer, which is a one-year term.
+All Director positions are two years.
+Treasurer is a one-year term.
 The President Elect will serve for three years – year one as President Elect, year two as President, year three as Past President.

 - What skills should a Director have?

 While each Director position has specific requirements, all Board members should: (1) have strong communication skills; (2) be able to think strategically and deal with “big picture” issues; (3) be able to motivate others; and (4) have a good understanding of the CREW Network, its purpose and goals, and of CREW Greater Cincinnati.